MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/New-MgBetaUserAppRoleAssignment.md

 ## SYNOPSIS
 Use this API to assign an app role to a user.
-To grant an app role assignment to a user, you need three identifiers:
+To grant an app role assignment to a user, you need three identifiers: This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserAppRoleAssignment](/powershell/module/Microsoft.Graph.Applications/New-MgUserAppRoleAssignment?view=graph-powershell-1.0)

 ## SYNTAX